Suwannee River EcoLodge & Okefenokee National Wildlife Refuge

 CAnoe Rental - $25 per person, per weekend spot in a canoe, $50 per canoe (we will pair paddlers if coming solo)

 Canoe rental is provided by Stephen C. Foster State Park

 REI Gear Bank - Participants have access to GC's REI Gear Bank (tent, sleeping bag, sleeping pad) on this trip for a fee of $5.
 Using your member ID #, Georgia Conservancy members (Live Oak level and above) have FREE access to the GC REI Gear Bank.

 Membership Discounts - A Georgia Conservancy membership comes a number of Stewardship Trips and Events discounts.

-The Okefenokee Adventure is one of the Georgia Conservancy's Bucket List Trips.
-Our Bucket List Trips are once-in-a-lifetime journeys that include adventures in the Cohutta Wilderness, Okenenokee Wilderness, Blackbeard Island Wilderness, Cabretta Beach on Sapelo Island, on Cumberland Island and at Cloudland Canyon.
+The Okefenokee Adventure Weekend is one of the Georgia Conservancy's Bucket List Trips.
+Our Bucket List Trips are once-in-a-lifetime journeys that include adventures in the Cohutta Wilderness, Okefenokee Wilderness, Blackbeard Island Wilderness, on Cabretta Beach on Sapelo Island, Cloudland Canyon, Jekyll Island, Cumberland Island and on the Conasauga River.

 Learn more about the Georgia Conservancy's Stewardship Trips Program